Bankruptcy in Texas: Guide to Chapter 7, 12, and 13 Bankruptcy

 - You will be able to catch up on your child and/or spousal support arrears while being protected from the extreme collection powers of support enforcement agencies.

-Under Texas law, the following are eligible as exemptions other when filing for Chapter 7 or Chapter 13 bankruptcy:
+Under Texas law, the following are eligible as Texas bankruptcy exemptions when filing for Chapter 7 or Chapter 13 bankruptcy:

 Furniture, food, pets, Bible or other book containing sacred writings, firearms, certain kinds of clothing, jewelry, sports equipment, motor vehicles, life insurance, tools of the trade, farm animals, unpaid commissions for personal services, current wages, health aids prescribed by a doctor, insurance benefits, IRAs, 401(k)s, and other retirement benefits, Social Security benefits, and veteran’s benefits.